 - The second Wuhan study also said it observed that the average hospital stay was 10 days.

-Here is what having COVID-19 looks like day-by-day:
+Here is what having COVID-19 looks like day-by-day according to the studies:

 Day 1 (the first day symptoms begin): Most of those infected – 88% – will have a fever and feel tired.
 Many also have muscle pain and a dry cough.